Ticaboo Utility Improvement District board meetings are held quarterly. Meetings are published on the Utah Public Notice website.

 - *9 - Raise hand

-As a matter of protocol, we ask all attendees to keep their microphones muted during the meeting to reduce background noises and disruption to the presenter and other attendees.
+As a matter of protocol and courtesy, we ask all attendees to keep their microphones muted during the meeting to reduce background noises and disruption to the presenter and other attendees.
 Upon entry into the meeting, all participants are automatically muted.
 It is the attendees responsibility to use the 'raise hand' feature for an opportunity to make remarks during a public hearing or public comment agenda item and to "unmute" themselves when they are given the floor.

 Any background noises (e.g. dogs barking, children playing, traffic, etc.), unrelated conversations or other disruptions to the meeting, will be cause for the attendee's microphone to be muted by the host.
 Any rude, disrespectful, or other unsavoury behavior will be cause for dismissal from the meeting by the host.